zzhangjii/learning-library/lab-guides/LabGuide050.md

 ## Visual Builder Instance Creation

-You will use the Autonomous Visual Builder Cloud Service to create an instance.
+You will use the Visual Builder Cloud Service to create an instance.

 ### **STEP 1**: Create a New Visual Builder Cloud Service